 Farmington Presbyterian Manor employees test positive for COVID-19

-We have notified the St. Francois County Health Department.
+We have notified the St. Francois County Health Department and follow their guidance.
 At this time, visitation and communal dining and activities are paused.
-All staff and residents were tested for COVID-19 on August 13.
-The final results of those tests are still pending.
+We will test all staff and residents today, August 16.

 We will follow CDC guidelines for when the employees may return to work.
 Under the current guidelines, symptomatic employees may return to work when at least 24 hours have passed since resolution of fever without the use of fever-reducing medications and the employee’s symptoms have improved and at least 10 days have passed since symptoms first appeared.
 Asymptomatic positive employees will quarantine for at least 10 days.
 Upon their return to work, we will follow CDC recommendations related to work practices and restrictions.